DengZhirui/homepage/_pages/about.md

 I graduated from Renmin University of China with a Bachelor's degree in Computer Science and Technology and a second Bachelor's degree in Data Science and Big Data Technology in 2021.

-My research interest includes large language model (LLM) agents, information retrieval, and recommendation systems.
+My research interest includes large language model (LLM) agents, diversity, and information retrieval.

 # 🔥 News